Passengers (2016 film)

-Passengers is a 2016 American science-fiction romance film directed by Morten Tyldum, written by Jon Spaihts and starring Jennifer Lawrence and Chris Pratt.
-The supporting cast features Michael Sheen, Laurence Fishburne and Andy García.
-The film follows two passengers on an immense interstellar spacecraft carrying thousands of people to a colony 60 light years from Earth, when the two are awakened 90 years early from their induced hibernation.
+Passengers is a 2016 American science fiction romance film directed by Morten Tyldum, written by Jon Spaihts and starring Jennifer Lawrence and Chris Pratt.
+The supporting cast includes Michael Sheen, Laurence Fishburne, and Andy Garcia.
+The film follows two passengers on an interstellar spacecraft carrying thousands of people to a colony 120-years-traveling-distance from Earth, when the two are awakened 90 years early from their suspended hibernation.

-The script was written in 2007 by Spaihts, but languished in development hell with multiple actors attached and detached from it over the years until Sony Pictures Entertainment acquired its rights in late 2014.
-Lawrence, Pratt and Tyldum quickly joined the project, and filming took place from September 2015 to February 2016 in Atlanta.
-It was produced by Village Roadshow Pictures, Start Motion Pictures, Original Film, LStar Capital, Wanda Pictures and Company Films, and was the last film from Columbia Pictures with the involvement of Village Roadshow Pictures.
+The script was written by Spaihts in 2007, but languished in development, with multiple actors attached to it over the years until Sony Pictures Entertainment acquired the rights in late 2014.
+Lawrence, Pratt and Tyldum joined the project shortly thereafter, and filming took place from September 2015 to February 2016 in Atlanta.

-Passengers premiered at the Regency Village Theater in Los Angeles on December 14, 2016, and was released theatrically in the United States by Columbia Pictures on December 21, 2016, in standard format and RealD 3D.
-It received mixed reviews, with praise for Lawrence and Pratt's performances, Newman's musical score, and its visual style and production values, but was criticized for its plot and characters.
-It grossed $304 million worldwide and was nominated for Best Original Score and Best Production Design at the 89th Academy Awards.
+Passengers premiered at the Regency Village Theater in Los Angeles on December 14, 2016, and was released theatrically in the United States by Columbia Pictures on December 21.
+The film received mixed reviews from critics, although the performances of Lawrence and Pratt were praised, and grossed $303 million.
+It was nominated for Best Original Score and Best Production Design at the 89th Academy Awards.

 Plot

-The Avalon, a sleeper ship transporting 5,000 colonists and 258 crew members in hibernation pods, is traveling from Earth to the planet Homestead II, a 120-year journey.
-After only 30 years, an asteroid collision damages the ship despite its defense systems, causing a malfunction that awakens passenger James "Jim" Preston, a mechanical engineer, 90 years too early.
+The Avalon, a sleeper ship transporting 5,000 colonists and 258 crew in hibernation pods, is traveling from Earth to the planet Homestead II, a 120-year journey as part of an exodus of Earth's population due to ecocide and the collapse of the biosphere.

+After only 30 years, an asteroid collision damages the ship, causing a malfunction that awakens passenger Jim Preston, a mechanical engineer, 90 years early.
+He is unable to return to hibernation, and cannot contact Earth for help due to an overly long communication delay.
+He attempts to break into the crew hibernation room, in the hopes they will be able to help.
+He fails due to the strength of the ship's security systems.

+As the ship's AI systems cannot seem to comprehend the idea of a hibernation pod malfunction (as it had never occurred before), Jim eventually gives up, passing the time in several of the ship's entertainment zones.

-After a year of isolation, with only an android barman named Arthur for company, Jim grows despondent and contemplates suicide until he notices Aurora Lane, a beautiful young woman inside a pod.
-He views her video profile and is smitten.
-He considers reviving her for companionship, but struggles doing so, knowing it is morally wrong and will circumvent her intended life on their destination planet.
-He eventually awakens her, letting her believe it was also a malfunction.
-He tells Arthur to conceal what he has done.
-Aurora, devastated at having to live out her life on the ship, unsuccessfully tries to re-enter hibernation.
-Resigned to the situation, Aurora, a writer and journalist, begins writing about her experience.
+After a year of isolation, with only an android barman named Arthur for company, Jim grows despondent and contemplates suicide, until he notices Aurora Lane, a beautiful young woman inside a pod.
+He considers reviving her for companionship, but struggles doing so, knowing it is morally wrong and will preclude her intended life and career as a writer on their destination planet.

+Jim eventually awakens Aurora, letting her believe it was a malfunction.
+Devastated at having to live out her life on the ship, she tries to reenter hibernation.
+Resigned to the situation, she begins writing about her experience.

 Over the next year, the two fall in love.
 Just before Jim intends to propose to Aurora, Arthur inadvertently reveals the truth about her awakening.
-A distraught and enraged Aurora berates, shuns, and even physically attacks Jim.
+Distraught and enraged, Aurora berates, shuns, and physically attacks Jim.
 She furiously rejects his apologies and avoids contact with him.